-As parent/guardian of the identified student on the previous page, I have read the Acceptable Use Policy for MRVTHS.
+As parent/quardian of the identified student on the previous page.
+I have read the Acceptable Use Policy for Monty Tech.
 I understand that this access is designed for educational purposes.
 I recognize that some controversial materials exist on the Internet.
 I understand the access to inappropriate material will be restricted to the greatest extent possible.
-I have discussed with my son/daughter his/her responsibilities regarding the use of MRVTHS network and Internet access.
-My son/ daughter understands and agrees to follow the Acceptable Use Policy of MRVTHS.
+I have discussed with my son/daughter his/her responsibilities regarding the use of Monty Tech network and Internet access.
+My son/daughter understands and agrees to follow the Acceptable Use Policy of Monty Tech.
 I understand that any violation by my son/daughter of the terms of the Acceptable Use Policy may result in the suspension or revocation of his/her Internet and/or computer privileges (other than directly supervised use during classroom instruction) and may also result in school disciplinary action.
-I will not hold MRVTHS liable or responsible for any materials my son/daughter accesses, acquires or transmits via the MRVTHS computer network and/or Internet connection.
+I will not hold Monty Tech liable or responsible for any materials my son/daughter accesses, acquires or transmits via Monty Tech computer network and/or Internet connection.
 I hereby give permission for my son/daughter to use the network at school.
-I further agree to indemnify MRVTHS for any losses, costs or damages, including reasonable attorney's fees, incurred by MRVTHS relating to or arising out of any violation by my son/daughter of the Acceptable Use Policy.
+I further agree to indemnify Monty Tech for any losses, costs or damages, including reasonable attorney's fees, incurred by Monty Tech relating to or arising out of any violation by my son/daughter of the Acceptable Use Policy.